phorward/libphorward/README.md

 ## About

-Basically, **phorward** is a versatile C-library.
-It is divided into several modules, and mostly focuses on the definint and implementing parsers, recognizers, virtual machines and regular expressions.
+**phorward** is a versatile C-library.
+It is divided into several modules, and mostly focuses on the definition and implementation of parsers, recognizers, virtual machines and regular expressions.

-- **any** provides a dynamical, extendible C data structure and interface to store, convert and handle variables of different value types,
+- **any** provides a dynamical, extendible data structure and interface to store, convert and handle variables of different value types ("variant" data type),
-- **base** provides tools for dynamic data structures and utility functions used throughout the library,
+- **base** provides tools for dynamic data structures and utility functions used throughout the library, including linked lists, hash-tables, stacks and arrays,
-- **parse** defines tools to express grammars and provides a built-in LALR(1) parser generator and objects to handle abstract syntax trees,
+- **parse** defines tools to express grammars and provides a built-in LALR(1) parser generator and objects to handle abstract syntax trees, integrating perfectly with the tools from *regex* for lexical analysis,
-- **regex** provides tools for regular expression parsing, handling and execution, as well as lexical analysis,
+- **regex** provides tools for lexical analysis and regular expression processing,
 - **string** is an extended string processing library,
-- **vm** generates stack-based virtual machines and instruction sets aimed to work with the *any* data type
+- **vm** can be used to implement and run stack-based virtual machines and instruction sets aimed to work with the *any* data type.

 ## Examples